Sputnik Monroe: Professional wrestling career

 Monroe, having become the biggest wrestling draw in the territory, soon refused to perform unless patrons, regardless of their race, were allowed to sit in any seat at the Ellis Auditorium.
 As a result, the promoter was obliged to desegregate his wrestling shows, which then completely sold out with Monroe's black fans, in some cases over 15,000 at a time, filling the auditorium.
 Soon, other Southern sporting events, recognizing the enormous financial benefits, began to desegregate as well.

 He retired from wrestling in 1975 but returned to wrestle one last match in 1988.

 Personal life

 Monroe had three children, the youngest of them, Quentin Bell was also a pro wrestler.
 Monroe trained him.
-His son died on September 10, 2022 at 62.
+His son died on September 10, 2022, at 61.

 Death and legacy

 Monroe died in his sleep on November 3, 2006, in Florida.
 He was 77 years old.
 In May 2007, HBO announced that they would make a film based on Monroe's life.
 In September 2007, Julien Nitzberg confirmed that the first draft of the film's script had been completed.
+The song Sputnik Monroe by the Norwegian band Gluecifer was inspired by Monroe.